-Forever Doo-wop, published in 2010, reflects on how the music is perceived by different sides: the large white audience who pay to see live acts; the increasingly elderly, mostly black, singers, making a living from serving up their past - significantly fewer in number now, of course - and those in the middle who promote and make money from the enterprise.
+For those who might be interested in a book about doo wop which is more than just a history of the changing personnel of a group or groups, let me draw your attention to John Michael Runowicz's Forever Doo-wop, published in 2010.
+It examines how the music is perceived by different sides: the largely white audience who pay to see live acts; the increasingly elderly singers, still making a living from serving up their past - significantly fewer in number now in 2024, of course - and those in the middle who promote and make money from the enterprise.

-Despite seeing it periodically in remainder shops I must admit that I'd put off buying this book.
-The cover seemed to suggest something picture-heavy, aimed squarely at the nostalgia market - and there are quite a few of that sort around, repeating the same basic points about how great it all was for those growing up in fifties America.
+I don't really know why it took me so long to get round to reading this; I'd seen it crop up over the years in remainder bookshops in the UK but I hadn't really taken a proper look at it, nor taken in the subtitle which is enough on its own to indicate this would be a more reflective read than some.
+I suppose it was that the cover seemed to suggest something picture-heavy, aimed squarely at the nostalgia market - and there are quite a few of that sort around, repeating the same basic points about how great it all was for those growing up in fifties America.

-So it was a pleasant surprise to discover that it was in fact an academic work but clear and readable, written by someone who is both part of the culture and at a distance from it: a white musician who has played longterm with the Cadillacs, one of the most famous of all black doo wop groups, and has also been their musical director and an occasional singer.
-He examines that myth of "oh, wasn't everything great back then" and discusses the complex feelings of black oldies groups performing for a largely white audience.
+So it was a pleasant surprise to discover that it was in fact an academic work but clear and readable for the most part, written by someone who is both part of the culture and at a distance from it: a white musician who has played longterm with the Cadillacs, one of the most famous of all black doo wop groups, and has also been their musical director and an occasional singer.
+He examines that myth of "oh, wasn't everything great back then" and discusses the complex feelings of black oldies groups performing today for white audiences.

-It's not entirely his fault: there are limits to the extent to which Devlin has been truly accepted by the group, despite many years' service, and neither he nor, it seems, anyone else, can fathom how they conduct their business affairs, rejecting opportunities which could have improved their fortunes for reasons which don't seem logical.
-That said, Doo-Wop! and the Glefs is essentially a tantalising work rather than one which has been fully achieved.
+It's not entirely his fault: there are limits to the extent to which Devlin has been truly accepted by the group, despite many years' service, and neither he nor, it seems, anyone else, can fathom how they conduct their business affairs, rejecting opportunities which could improve their fortunes for reasons which don't seem logical.
+That said, Doo-Wop! and the G-Clefs is essentially a tantalising work rather than one which has been fully realised.

-Runowicz, by way of contrast, is able to articulate his misgivings about interviewing the Cadillacs' leader (and by then his friend) Earl "Speedo" Carroll for the academic piece he's writing, and the need to convince Carroll that he's not trying to write an unofficial biography on the sly and thus cheat this doo wop icon out of potential earnings.
+Runowicz, by way of contrast, is able to articulate his misgivings about interviewing the Cadillacs' leader (by then his friend) Earl "Speedo" Carroll for the academic piece he's writing, and the need to convince Carroll that he's not trying to write an unofficial biography on the sly and thus cheat this icon out of potential earnings.

 This is a big issue for many doo wop originals - and Runowicz mentions that the doo wop documentary Life Could Be a Dream is yet another example of artists not receiving their due, made harder to bear by the high quality of the programme and the irony that the documentary discusses that very problem.
 I'll quote the relevant passage, abridged, below, as it will give an idea of Runowicz's style: